 - Use a comb to get down to the skin.
 After brushing, I follow up with a comb.
 The comb is much more fine toothed, which helps bring hair that has fallen out up to the surface and helps clean dirt out as well.
 I make sure to wash the comb on a regular basis, using warm water and a little puppy shampoo if needed, as a dirty comb tends to pull.
 Mats occur when the fur that falls out tangles in the coat, and they can multiply quickly if not caught early, so combing him down to the skin lets me avoid dealing with these nasty knots.

-- Bathe every two weeks, or as needed.
+- Bathe every two weeks or as needed.
 In the rainy season, Leo may need a bath much more frequently.
 White Shih-poo puppy fur seems to soak mud up like a sponge.
 But generally, he gets a bath every two weeks.
 If I go longer than that, he looks like a ragamuffin five minutes after being brushed.
-If you would like some extra tips on bathing a poodle mix, feel free to check out my article on How to Bathe a Poodle Mix.
+If you would like some extra tips on grooming Poodle mixes, feel free to check out my article on how to bathe a Poodle mix.

-- Use a flea comb to comb his beard and around his eyes, to get out any gunk that accumulates.
-Some breeds, including poodles, Shih Tzu’s, cocker spaniels, and Maltese, are prone to getting eye stains under their eyes.
-There are a variety of causes, but they mostly boil down to tears keep the area under the eyes damp and a reddish yeast breeds in the damp fur.
+- Use a flea comb.
+Use a flea comb to comb his beard and around his eyes, to get out any gunk that accumulates.
+Some breeds, including Poodles, Shih Tzus, Cocker Spaniels, and Maltese, are prone to getting eye stains under their eyes.
+There are a variety of causes, but they mostly boil down to tears keep the area under the eyes damp, and a reddish yeast breeds in the damp fur.
 Keeping the area clean can reduce the staining.
 If the stains are bothersome, there are a variety of methods for treating them.

 - Don’t forget to brush his teeth!
-Believe it or not, dogs need dental care, too, and there are special tooth brushes and toothpaste designed specifically for him.
+Believe it or not, dogs need dental care, too, and there are special toothbrushes and toothpaste designed specifically for them.
 Dogs that regularly chew raw bones and only eat dry kibble may not need to be brushed as frequently, but short-nosed breeds (such as the Shih Tzu) tend to need brushing more often.
-Brushing reduces bad breath, reduces your out of pocked on expensive vet cleanings, and can prolong your furbaby’s life.
-You can brush daily, or every other day, but be sure to brush at least once a week.
+Brushing reduces bad breath, reduces your out-of-pocket spending on expensive vet cleanings, and can prolong your furbaby’s life.
+You can brush daily or every other day, but be sure to brush at least once a week.
 You may want to check with your veterinarian about your dog’s specific needs.

 - Check his nails and trim if needed.
 Take your time and make sure you avoid the quick.
 As an alternative, there are special tools that grind down the nail and seem easier for some people to use.